-- A successful tweeted entry must contain a picture of a 3D printed model of a crystal structure, designed using the program Mercury, as well as the hashtag #CSD3DPrint.
-The model must be the property of the account owner who posts the tweet.
-The tweet can contain any other text, hashtags, mentions or links that the poster feels are appropriate.
+- A successful entry must contain a picture of a 3D printed model of a crystal structure, designed using the program Mercury, as well as the hashtag #CSD3DPrint.
+The model must be the property of the account owner who posts on Twitter or Instagram.
+The post can contain any other text, hashtags, mentions or links that the poster feels are appropriate.

-- Entries containing inappropriate language will not be considered.
+- Entries containing inappropriate language or images will not be considered.

-- Entries with no pictures, without the #CSD3DPrint hashtag, or with only links to other sites with pictures cannot be considered – so make sure you include it.
+- Posts with no pictures or with only links to other sites with pictures cannot be considered – so make sure you include it.

-- Tweets that are "lost" due to failure to include the hashtag or misspelling of the hashtag won’t enter the competition – so make sure you include it correctly!
+- Posts that are "lost" due to failure to include the correct hashtag #CSD3DPrint or due to misspelling of the hashtag will not enter the competition – so make sure you include it correctly!

-- Only tweets posted before or on September 25th 2020 will enter the contest.
+- Only images posted before or on November 16th 2020 will enter the contest.

-- New stuff, please.
-Last year's entries will be spotted and won’t win!
+- Submit new models.
+Previous years' entries will be spotted and will not win!

-- Judging will take place by a panel of the CCDC’s expert structural chemists and the winner will be chosen by a complicated combination of the judgement of the panel and the number of engagements obtained by the entry tweets; (and once they’ve made up their collective mind, their decision is final).
+- Judging will take place by a panel of the CCDC’s expert structural chemists and the winner will be chosen by a combination of the judgement of the panel and the engagement obtained by the entry tweets.
+The decision of the panel is final.

-- The winner will be announced on or after October 5th through our social media channels, and will be contacted by the CCDC for address details in order to receive his/her prize.
+- The winner will be announced in December 2020, and will be contacted by the CCDC for address details in order to receive the prize.

 - The CCDC reserves the right to use pictures, images and text included in tweets with the #CSD3DPrint hashtag in our promotional materials in print, on-line and in presentations without further permission from the author or account owner of the tweet.
 We will cite and otherwise give credit to the owner of the account that generated the image, when appropriate in the context of the use.